 - Health workers, parents and grandparents involved in supporting children's learning, welfare and development

-- Research methodologies in early childhood – End of summer term of first year – 30 credits
+- Research methodologies in early childhood – Beginning of Summer term (year 3 of the foundation degree)

 - International perspectives on early childhood – Autumn term – 30 credits